dschadow/CloudSecurity/README.md

     vault write secret/config-client-vault name=config-client-vault profile=default

+## config-server-vault
+This project contains the Spring Cloud Vault server which must be started like a Spring Boot application before using
+the (client) web application **config-client-vault**.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/bootstrap.yml)
 file in the config-server-vault project does use the root token shown during vault init.
 You have to update this token to the one shown during vault initialization.